 - d.
-Hours of operation: Unknown.
-Applicant shall include these.
-Note: General Commercial zones anticipate a range of commercial uses that tend to operate into evening hours (e.g. restaurant, hotel, theatre, etc).
-Reasonable hours that are in line with the theatre would not result in adverse impacts to the surrounding land uses. - e.
-Location along a major or collector street: Located along a state highway, Sawmill Creek Road, which is adequate for the proposed use. - f.
+Hours of operation: The business hours as provided indicate 10 am to 7 pm year-round except for holidays.
+However, staff views a grow operation as a 24 hour non-stop operation.
+Plants and their respective grow systems do not stop operating when people leave the building.
+Monitoring systems continue to run, plants grow, pumps and fans operate, etc. - e.
+Location along a major or collector street: Located along state highway, Halibut Point Road adequate for the proposed use. - f.
 Potential for users or clients to access the site through residential areas or substandard street creating a cut through traffic scenario: Proposed use is in an existing building.
 The use itself will not create or alter any access. - g.
 Effects on vehicular and pedestrian safety: None anticipated or identified. - h.
 Ability of the police, fire, and EMS personnel to respond to emergency calls on the site: Part of the operating plan will include emergency access.
 Due to operating plan and regulations, emergency access may be better than average use.
 Positive impact only. - i.
 Logic of the internal traffic layout: Property has proper layout; however, there is concern about parking.
-Staff has done a parking analysis based on all uses.
-No current striping exists and that is in violation of code.
-In addition, to best utilize existing parking space, parking should be striped to encourage efficient spacing of vehicles.
-If 107 spaces are provided in the front, rear, and side for the entire plaza, and 7 are reserved for Weed Dudes, staff feels that will be adequate.3 - j.
+To do proper parking analysis, staff needs a parking plan, showing all uses and square footages of existing uses, proposed uses, parking, access driveways, and loading zones.
+(Site and floor plan with dimensions). - j.
 Effects of signage on nearby uses: None anticipated. - k.
 Presence of existing or proposed buffers on the site or immediately adjacent the site: Existing lot orientation is proper.
-In terms of state buffer, there is residential use on site and adjacent vicinity that could be impacted by odor or other impacts of marijuana retail use.
+In terms of state buffer, there is residential use on site and within the vicinity that could be impacted by odor or other impacts of commercial cultivation.